8ulce28/zkVM-ecdsa-benchmark/open_verify/README.md

 ```
 time cargo openvm verify app --proof guest.app.proof
 ```
 commands can be used.
-Running `measure` displays the proof size, finally.
+Running `measure` displays the proof size as the final step.